Copyright © Michael Richmond.

 The first involves the same procedure you've used in the recent past: shine laser light through a device and measure the separation of bright or dark spots on a distant screen:

 Set up an optics bench and laser as shown above.
 Instead of shining the laser through a wheel, shine it through a diffraction grating which sits on an optics component carrier.
-Place a piece of paper on the wall, and arrange things so that you can mark on a piece of paper the central bright spot and two spots to the side.
+Place a piece of paper on the wall, and arrange things so that you can mark on a piece of paper the central bright spot and one spot to the side.
 The distance L will probably be smaller than you've used in the past -- perhaps 50 or 60 cm.
-It might help to tape two or three pieces of paper together.

 If all went well, your value for the wavelength of laser light should be similar to, but more precise than, your earlier measurements.